Skip to Content

 This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.
 As an Amazon Associate I earn from qualifying purchases.
 Learn More

-Whether we’re living in the horse and buggy days or the digital age, the innocence of dogs has stood the test of the time.
+Whether we’re living in the horse and buggy days or the digital age, the innocence of dogs has stood the test of time.
 I like to think of it in those terms because it reminds me to keep it simple.
 If you have love in your life and food on the table, life is good.
 Anytime I get caught up in the noise in my head, it’s easy to lose sight of what’s important.
 Life is made up of the little things.
 Nobody knows that better than our dogs.

-Recently, I took my dog Rocky for his usual walk to the park on a very windy day.
+Recently, I took my dog, Rocky, for his usual walk to the park on a very windy day.
 There was an empty pizza box getting tossed around all over the place.
 Rocky became totally fixated on it.
 The pizza box made no sense to him.
-If you had seen him you’d think he saw a ghost or something.
+If you had seen him, you’d think he saw a ghost or something.
 And the truth is, it might as well have been a ghost.

-Anytime I walk my dog Sammy, a 10 pound Pomeranian, he’s as excited to go for a neighborhood walk as he would be walking in Central Park, New York City.
+Anytime I walk my dog Sammy, a 10-pound Pomeranian, he’s as excited to go for a neighborhood walk as he would be walking in Central Park, New York City.
 To him, nature is nature.
 And he’s right, nature is nature.

 Too many times, we as people take for granted all the beauty that surrounds us.
-And why shouldn’t we, right ? — It’s always there.
+And why shouldn’t we, right? — It’s always there.
 But that’s not how dogs see it.
-They live in the moment and they’re grateful to have that moment.
+They live in the moment, and they’re grateful to have that moment.

 Ferris Bueller was right in 1986 when he said, “Life moves pretty fast, if you don’t stop and look around once in a while, you could miss it.”